kubesphere/website/content/en/_index.md

 section1:
   title: KubeSphere Container Platform
   topic: The Kubernetes Platform, tailored for the hybrid cloud
-  content: KubeSphere is a distributed operating system providing cloud native stacks with Kubernetes as its kernel, and aims to create a plug-and-play architecture for third-party applications for seamless integration to boost its ecosystem.
+  content: KubeSphere is a distributed operating system managing cloud native applications with Kubernetes as its kernel, and provides plug-and-play architecture for the seamless integration of third-party applications to boost its ecosystem.
   btnContent1: Install on Kubernetes
   btnContent2: Install on Linux